 9. If the hen is properly fed

 The color of the egg yolk should be from yellow to orange.
-Orange meaning that the chicken keeper has done a good job feeding his hens.
+Orange means that the chicken keeper has done a good job feeding his hens.

 10. Egg Whites